Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit: Methods

 \section{Methods}

-We measure the repurposing of YouTube accounts and their participation in disseminating problematic content through the lens of sold accounts extracted from a social media marketplace (Fameswap) and by observing handle changes and channel repurposing in the wild (from Social Blade).
-Specifically, we structure our study in three parts.
-First, we define, characterize, and estimate the prevalence of channel repurposing (Section~\ref{sec:channel_reuse}).
-Second, we qualitatively annotate channels to identify potentially problematic content based on YouTube's guidelines and prior work (Section~\ref{sec:content_analysis}).
-Third, we describe our framework for deriving statistically valid estimates using textual annotations and quantitatively test what features are indicative of repurposing (Section~\ref{sec:indicators_of_reuse}).
-An end-to-end view is later provided in Figure~\ref{fig:full-method}.
+We measure the repurposing of YouTube accounts and their participation in disseminating policy-sensitive content through the lens of sold accounts extracted from a social media marketplace (Fameswap) and by observing handle changes and channel repurposing in the wild from an ecologically valid proxy (Social Blade).
+We structure our study in three parts, as depicted in Figure~\ref{fig:full-method}.
+First, we define and characterize channel repurposing across Fameswap channels (\S~\ref{sec:channel_reuse}).
+Second, we develop a codebook for topic extraction and use it to annotate repurposed Fameswap channels and observe content dissemination after repurposing (\S~\ref{sec:content_analysis}).
+Using these annotations in \S~\ref{sec:fameswap-results}, we characterize the Fameswap marketplace and the repurposed accounts obtained from there.
+Third, we observe repurposing in the wild and estimate its prevalence.
+We then use a framework for deriving statistically valid estimates using textual annotations and quantitatively test what features are indicative of repurposing across samples (\S~\ref{sec:gen-and-prev}).

-This section discusses our data collection practices and each sample used in the study.
-The following sections describe each experiment in turn.